gbmhunter/blog/content/electronics/circuit-design/analogue-filters/filter-tunings/_index.md

 ## Elliptic Tunings

-Elliptic-tuned filters (a.k.a. a Cauer or Zolotarev filter[^bib-rutgers-elliptic-lecture-notes]) is a filter that is optimized for the fastest transition in gain from the passband to the stopband.
-It has equal ripple in both the passband and stopband[^bib-wikipedia-elliptic-filter].
+Elliptic-tuned filters (a.k.a. a Cauer or Zolotarev filter[^bib-rutgers-elliptic-lecture-notes], but not to be confused with the Cauer/ladder filter topology) is a filter that is optimized for the fastest transition in gain from the passband to the stopband.
+The ripple has constant magnitude in the passband, and the same applies in the stopband (equal ripple)[^bib-wikipedia-elliptic-filter].
+This does not however mean that the amount of ripple in the passband is the same as what is in the stopband!

 Whereas most tunings are defined with a transfer function, the Elliptic filter is a special case where it is defined by it's gain.
 The gain for a lowpass Elliptic tuned filter is[^bib-wikipedia-elliptic-filter]: